Aylur/gnim/docs/jsx.md

 ### Setup function

 It is possible to define an arbitrary function to do something with the instance imperatively.
 It is run **after** properties are set, signals are connected and children are appended and **before** the `jsx` function returns.

 ```tsx
 <Gtk.Stack $={(self) => print(self, "is about to be returned")} />
 ```

-Most common usecase is to acquire a reference to the widget in the scope of the function.
+Most common use case is to acquire a reference to the widget in the scope of the function.

 ```tsx
 function MyWidget() {